ninjaaron/replacing-bash-scripting-with-python/README.rst

 Why Python?
 +++++++++++
 No particular reason.
-Perl and Ruby are also flexible, easy-to-write languages that have robust support for administrative scripting and automation.
-I would recommend against Perl for beginners because it has some similar issues to Bash: it was a much smaller language when it was created, and a lot of the syntax for the newer features has a bolted-on feeling.
-However, if one knows Perl well and is comfortable with it, it's well suited to the task, and is still a much saner choice for non-trivial automation scripts.
+Perl_ and Ruby_ are also flexible, easy-to-write languages that have robust support for administrative scripting and automation.
+I would recommend against Perl for beginners because it has some similar issues to Bash: it was a much smaller language when it was created, and a lot of the syntax for the newer features has a bolted-on feeling [#]_.
+However, if one knows Perl well and is comfortable with it, it's well suited to the task, and is still a much saner choice for non-trivial automation scripts, and that is one of its strongest domains.

-Node.js is also starting to be used for administrative stuff these days, so that could also be an option.
-I've been investigating the possibility of using Julia for this as well.
-Anyway, most interpreted languages seem to have pretty good support for this kind of thing, and you should just choose one that you like and is widely available on Linux and other
-\*nix operating systems.
+`Node.js`_ is also starting to be used for administrative stuff these days, so that could also be an option, though JavaScript has similar issues to Perl.
+I've been investigating the possibility of using Julia_ for this as well.
+Anyway, most interpreted languages seem to have pretty good support for this kind of thing, and you should just choose one that you like and is widely available on Linux and other \*nix operating systems.

 They main reason I would recommend Python is if you already know it.
 If you don't know anything besides BASH (or BASH and lower-level languages